kubectl logs: How to Get Pod Logs in Kubernetes (With Examples)

 After executing this command, you’ll see the default index.html page served by the nginx server printed in your terminal, as shown below:

-Switch back to the first terminal tab where we have attached to the running container.
+Switch back to the first terminal tab, which we have attached to the running container.
 Here, you should see the live log entries produced by the nginx server in response to the GET request, as shown in the output below:

 Ensure that you keep the second terminal window open.
 We'll be using it in an upcoming section.